taoabc/dragonbones-demos/README.md

 # DragonBones for Phaser 3 Runtime

+NEXT step:
+  1. change dragonBones runtime to module
+  2. push it to npm

 This is DragonBones's npm version for phaser 3 only.

 ## To learn more about